 When Heywood’s nine-year-old son, Akira, is kidnapped, and a winding trail through Boston’s underworld begins, Spenser puts together his own all-star team of toughs.
 It will take both Hawk and Spenser’s protégé, Zebulon Sixkill, to watch Spenser’s back.
 Because Heywood’s next unpredictable move puts everyone in jeopardy as the clock winds down on Akira’s future.

 Old friends.
 Small favors.
 Bitter rivals.
-Stirred together, it all makes for one explosive cocktail.
-Spenser can feel the heat stretching from Boston to Vegas—and people are about to get burned.
+Stirred together, it all makes for one explosive cocktail in this New York Times bestselling thriller that has Spenser feeling the heat…

 Henry Cimoli and Spenser have been friends for years, yet the old boxing trainer has never asked the private eye for a favor.
 Until now.
 A developer is trying to buy up Henry’s condo on Revere Beach—with a push from local thugs.
 Soon Spenser and his apprentice, Zebulon Sixkill, are on the trail of a mysterious woman, a megalomaniacal Las Vegas kingpin, and a shady plan to turn a chunk of land north of Boston into a sprawling casino.
 As alliances shift and twisted dreams surface, the Boston political machine looks to end Spenser’s investigation one way or another—and once and for all.

 A special gift for the holiday season—a rumination on Christmas as conceived by Robert B. Parker.

 “Brann does a seamless job…Diehard Parker fans will be delighted.” —Publishers Weekly